sbassong/spacestagram-frontend-developer-intern-challenge/README.md

 ## **Getting Started**
  *This guide assumes you're running the application on NodeJS runtime.
 You may download it on the [official NodeJS](https://nodejs.org/en/) site or use your favorite package manager*
-1. Copy this repo's SSH URL link and clone it on your local machine via your terminal with the command:
+1. Copy this repo's SSH URL link and clone it onto your local machine via your terminal with the command:
     ```sh
     git clone git@github.com:sbassong/spacestagram-frontend-developer-intern-challenge.git
     ```